When I started writing, a lot of the bitterness I had about the past started to turn into acceptance

 One day, after I’d been crying all day, I found a journal that someone had given me on my 16th birthday.
 That night, I made my first journal entry.
 When I started writing, a lot of the bitterness I had about the past started to turn into acceptance.

 Since then, writing has become a central tool in Vaidehi’s recovery, as well as the foundation of a successful and growing career.
-In college, she began writing for the online magazine Odyssey.
-She currently works as a writer and editor at Brown Girl magazine, focusing on human rights and mental health issues.
+In college, she began writing for an online magazine.
+She currently works as a writer and editor at a magazine, focusing on human rights and mental health issues.
 Her writing has also been featured in the Washington Post and HuffPost.

 Writing helped bring about this change in me.
 I owe much to writing and the difference it’s made in my life.